-Last month, a bus accident in the Northeast D.C. area injured 11 passengers, one of whom was a 7-year-old boy who was thrown head first into a pole upon impact.
-The boy sustained a traumatic brain injury, while the rest of the passengers sustained non-life threatening injuries.
+Last month, a Metrobus accident in the Northeast D.C. area injured 11 passengers, one of whom was a 7-year-old boy who was thrown head first into a pole upon impact.
+The boy sustained a traumatic brain injury, while the rest of the passengers sustained non-life-threatening injuries.
 The driver in the van that hit the bus was cited for failure to control speed and failure to keep in the proper lane.

-How to Safely Share the Road with Buses in D.C.
+How to Safely Share the Road and Avoid a Metrobus Accident in DC

 It’s easy to lose patience while driving behind a city bus.
 The slower speeds and frequent stops can lead to frustration.
 However, speeding, tailgating and expressing road rage will not make a bus drive any faster.
 In fact, it only puts you, the passengers and other drivers at risk for a crash.